Why OutRung makes you do the work (and why that's the whole point)

 After a week or two of genuine engagement, you should have a system that knows your career deeply, scores roles against what you actually want, and generates CVs that sound like you wrote them on a good day.
 Not a magic trick.
 A well-fed, well-calibrated tool that rewards the work you put in.

-That's the trade-off.
-And I think for anyone serious about their next move, it's worth it.
+That is the trade-off.
+And I think for anyone serious about their next move, it is worth it.

 #JobSearch #CVTailoring #TechCareers #CareerChange #AIJobSearchTools #SeniorHiring #JobApplications #OutRung